 The following details explain how we address gender identity enquiries.

-The iRB has issued two medical policies relating to Gender Identity issues.
+The World Rugby has issued two medical policies relating to Gender Identity issues.
 These policies cover:

 The UK Sports Councils have developed guidance for national governing bodies of sport on transsexual people and competitive sport.
 This guidance can be found here and includes the following ten‐point action plan which provides a framework for NGBs to help them remove barriers to transsexual people playing competitive sport: